macmanes-lab/protocols/TagSeq.md

   - Add 2 uL (80 pmoles) of 3Tr3 adaptor to cDNA
   - Heat at 75°C for 3 min; Place on cold block on ice
-  -

 #### 14B) Make 2nd ligation reaction master mix (can be prepared ahead of time, at RT): 15 minutes AND then overnight incubation

-  - Mix in order (the below volums build in a little extra for pipetting errors)
+  - Mix in order (the below volumes build in a little extra for pipetting errors)

    | Reagent (for Ligation 2 master)	| 1 rxn
    | -----------------------------------| ------